designmynight/designmynight-developers/site/content/epos-crm-integrations/CRM-Integration/index.md

 **_Please note:_** depending on our tech roadmap, it can take our tech team up to two weeks to set up this integration.

-Once set up, data should be pushed to Fishbowl whenever a user is created/changes (in most cases, this will be when the booking is added).
+Once set up, data should be pushed to Fishbowl whenever a customer is created/changes (ie when the booking is added).
 So if you would like to test the integration, you can create a test booking in your Collins (and check that they are showing in Fishbowl).

 ## Collins/Fishbowl Integration FAQs